 Property Owners Under Threat of ForeclosureProperty Owners Under Threat of Foreclosure

 While the foreclosures level is nowhere near what it was in the wake of the Great Recession, financial difficulties due to the pandemic have still pushed many New Yorkers into this unpleasant corner.
 According to a new report by ATTOM Data Solutions, New York was among the markets with the highest foreclosure actions during November 2020.
-Nationwide, the number of foreclosures went down this month, suggesting things are particularly difficult right now in major urban areas.
+Yet, nationwide, the number of foreclosures went down this month, suggesting things are complicated right now in major urban areas.

-Buyers looking to snag a deal are advised to work with their agent to identify any pre-foreclosures or short sales.
+Buyers looking to snag a deal are advised to work with their agent to identify pre-foreclosures or short sales.
 This is when a homeowner cannot pay their mortgage and is very close to being foreclosed on.
-To save their credit, these homeowners will aim to sell their home if their bank agrees to forgive the remaining mortgage owed.
-This makes them very eager to close with all haste, a situation that puts any buyer in a powerful position to dictate favorable terms.
+These homeowners will aim to sell their homes if their bank agrees to forgive the remaining mortgage owed to save their credit.
+Naturally, this makes them very eager to close with all haste, a situation that puts any buyer in a powerful position to dictate favorable terms.